Every year, we add a few new holiday books to our library. It’s such a fun thing to collect and pull out of storage year after year.

-We really built up our Christmas and holiday book library this year and Arlo is LOVING IT!
-So am I, obviously.
-I wanted to share a few of our favorite ones that we’ve read, many of which were recommended to us by YOU guys.
+I wanted to share a few of our favorite holiday books for kids, many of which were recommended to us by YOU guys initially.
 So thank you for that!!
 A lot of Christmas centered but there’s a few that just celebrate winter overall, too.
 If you have any other faves, I’d love to hear them below!!

 Pick A Pine Tree by Patricia Toht, Illustrated by Jarvis: Hands down, one of my favorite books of all time.
 I just LOVE IT and it’s so fun to read.
 It’s all about choosing and decorating a Christmas tree and I just think it is so well written, and the illustrations are so adorable and I love that explains something that we’ll do every year so perfectly!